SAM-NZ-1127/BNF-GRAMMER/README.md

 # BNF-GRAMMER

-Modify the following BNF grammar to resolve the ambiguity due to operator precedence and associativity.
+For this homework, you will modify the following BNF grammar to resolve the ambiguity due to operator precedence and associativity.
 <e> ::= <e> + <e>
 | <e> - <e>